about

 Repertoires

-While medieval lute was Michael’s main subject when he studied at Schola Cantorum Basiliensis, he now is equally active as singer and chanter (Baritone/Tenor).
-Besides his own ensemble analógion, Eberle performed with different early and byzantine music ensembles such as Labyrinthus, Chronos, Gyrovagi, Almara and Voce in countries throughout Europe.
+Michael is active as singer and chanter (Tenor/Baritone) as well as lutenist.
+He performed with different early and byzantine music ensembles such as musicAeterna byzantina, Labyrinthus, Chronos, Gyrovagi, Almara and Voce in countries throughout Europe, next to his own project ensemble analógion.

 Michael’s style and approach mainly rely on the principles of text and melodic modality.
 His theatrical and scholarly backgrounds allow him an intense relation to the sung or spoken text, conveying it convincingly and touchingly in both sacred and secular genres.
 His dedication to musical modes enables him to emphasize the character and behavior of melodies, always aiming to a horizontal sound, both in monophony and polyphony.